Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Consistent Progress Despite Setbacks

 Perhaps the most valuable benefit of process goals is their resilience to setbacks.
 When facing obstacles, people with outcome-only goals often abandon their pursuits entirely.
-Those with process goals tend to adjust their approach and continue making progress.
+Those with process goals tend to adjust their approach and keep moving.

 Process goals maintain motivation through continuous reinforcement rather than distant rewards.
 This consistent feedback loop creates psychological safety that preserves motivation even during inevitable setbacks.

-For professionals with ADHD or high-pressure careers, this approach proves particularly valuable in maintaining focus despite distractions.
+For professionals with ADHD or high-pressure careers, this approach is particularly valuable for maintaining focus despite distractions.

 How to Set Process Goals That Support Your Outcomes

 Balancing outcome and process goals requires a strategic framework that connects your big ambitions to daily actions.
-Most goal-setting systems fail precisely at this connection point—either focusing too much on lofty outcomes without practical steps or getting lost in daily tasks without direction.
+Most goal-setting systems fail at exactly this connection point: either fixating on lofty outcomes without practical steps, or getting lost in daily tasks without direction.

 The 1:3 Ratio Rule for Goal Balance

 Creating the right balance between outcome and process goals starts with proper proportions.
-According to research-backed goal-setting practices, the optimal approach follows what I call the 13 ratio rule for each outcome goal, establish at least three supporting process goals.
+According to research-backed goal-setting practices, the optimal approach follows what we at Goals and Progress call the 1:3 ratio rule: for each outcome goal, establish at least three supporting process goals.
+This rule sits directly on the bottom two layers of the Goal Pyramid above.

 This ratio works effectively because: